ewanw1lls/Mental-Health-Awareness/README.md

 ### Talk about user stories and choice to use the Learning Objectives just as a template and acknowledge the importance of using real stories in a real scenario

+For my project board, I chose to use the Learning Objectives stipulated in the LMS to guide my project.
+Although this approach is not centered around design for a client, it clearly lays out the requirements for this assignment.
+This method replicated the planning process typically used for user stories without the need to fabricate them.
+It's important to note that I used the same format you would expect from user stories in order to replicate the planning process.

 ## Design Choices:

 ### Wireframes:

 ### Colour Palette:

 The color palette for the website was designed to convey professionalism, trust, and calmness, aligning with the sensitive subject of men’s mental health.
-Although two highlight colors were defined but not utilized, including them demonstrates good design practice by providing flexibility for future updates or design tweaks.
+Although two highlight colors were defined but not utilised, including them demonstrates good design practice by providing flexibility for future updates or design tweaks.

 Primary Color: #2C3453 (Dark Blue)